Voronenko/ps_oneliners/Readme.md

 ## Option C - X-Liner executing script from remote location

 Put overrides only into $overrideParams , other will be picked up from default values in install script, downloaded from the remote location

-Pros - you can detect and programmatically amend override params, bootstrap script can be located on your download location.
+Pros - you can detect and programmatically amend override parameters, bootstrap script can be located on your download location.

 ```ps